michaelcukier/Poker-Hand-Tracker/readme.md

 This program processes the hand histories .txt files to extract some relevant data, such as hole cards, position, etc (see [List of extracted fields](#dataextracted)).

-A CLI has been created for convenience, to update the database with new hand histories, create plots, create PrettyPrintable tables, etc (see [Examples](#examples)).
+A CLI has been created for convenience, to update the database with new hand histories, create plots, create PrettyPrintable tables, etc (see [Demo](#demo)).

 It has been built to make it easy to extend it and add your own plots or tables with whatever data or insight you're looking for (see [Adding my own plots or table](#createnew)).